-- Antibacterial ointment, make sure it is NOT the pain relief kind
+- Antibacterial ointment (make sure it is NOT the pain-relief kind)

-First Thing's First: Don't Panic
+1. First Things First: Don't Panic

 They are surprisingly resilient, though!
 Your hens can handle a lot more than they look like they can.
-If one of yours is injured, chances are pretty good that with a little TLC she'll be recovering in no time.
+If one of yours is injured, chances are pretty good that with a little TLC, she'll be recovering in no time.

 I chose to bring my hen inside and keep her in the bathroom.
-It's temperature controlled, which I can imagine would take some stress off of her and make her more comfortable.
+It's temperature-controlled, which I can imagine would take some stress off of her and make her more comfortable.
 It's easy to clean poo off of the linoleum floors, and it's easy to get her into the shower frequently for cleaning.
 This also makes it easy for me to administer her meds and closely monitor her behavior.

-Assess The Damage
+3. Assess the Damage

 Once you have her away from the flock, you'll want to get a good idea of how bad the wound is.
 It will be helpful to give her a good rinse with clean water.
-If she's been bleeding, it can make the wound look much larger and more severe than it actually is.
+If she's bleeding, it can make the wound look much larger and more severe than it actually is.
 Use scissors to carefully snip any feathers around the area.
-They can make it hard to see the wound clearly and they can get in the way of the healing process.
+Feathers can make it hard to see the wound clearly, and they can get in the way of the healing process.